 This definition is from the Declaration of Alma-Ata, which emerged from the 1978 International Conference on Primary Health Care.
 The conference was the largest and most representative global health conference that had been held up to that time, with representatives of 134 governments and 67 international organizations.3 It is, then, a definition that had broad legitimacy when issued and has consistently been affirmed since as the “gold standard” for primary health care.
 It includes the three types of primary health care I have specified.
 The conference also called for the achievement of Health for All through primary health care by the year 2000 – a goal not yet met but which will remain with us to achieve for at least most of the 21st century.

-Primary health care responds to patient-defined needs for illness care and also proactively addresses epidemiological priorities in the community, and therefore is engaged in the process of improving the health status of the community.
+Primary health care responds to patient and community-defined needs for illness care and also proactively addresses epidemiological priorities in the community, and therefore is engaged in the process of improving the health status of the community.
 Epidemiological priorities are the most frequent, serious, readily preventable or treatable conditions in the community.
 Since epidemiological priorities vary from one locality to another, they are best determined from locally acquired surveillance data.
 Addressing epidemiological priorities also involves addressing the basic underlying physical and social determinants of ill health – access to safe water, sanitation, good nutrition, adequate housing, and basic education.

-There is no general global standard of what constitutes a primary health care center in low-income settings.
-At present, many of these health centers have inpatient beds and provide inpatient care but do not commonly – at least at this point in time – provide the kinds of basic surgical services called for here as a part of primary health care.
+Addressing biological causes of disease often require addressing phychological, social, economic, and political conditions to have sustainable outcomes.

 Households and communities are resources, not just targets, for implementing primary health care.
 Because of the scarcity and expense of physical health facilities in low-income countries and the higher-level professional personnel who staff them, much of primary health care needs to be provided in homes and communities by community-based staff who are properly trained and supervised in implementing interventions and carrying out procedures that have been scientifically validated for provision by lower-level health workers, including illiterate CHWs in populations with high levels of illiteracy.
 Health teams led by physicians and nurses are necessary to train and support CHWs, and a strong system of logistical support for supplies, medicines and commodities is also required.

+There is no general global standard of what constitutes a primary health care center in low-income settings.
+At present, many of these health centers have inpatient beds and provide inpatient care but do not commonly – at least at this point in time – provide the kinds of basic surgical services called for as part of primary health care.

 Primary health care is that portion of health systems that has the greatest potential to improve population health.
 As such, it should be the foundation of health systems, particularly in resource-constrained settings.
 Strengthening the provision of primary health care services should be the first health priority of governments.